Daily Gratitude Practice: Boost Health & Happiness

 3. Gratitude Strengthens Your Relationships

-How to Make It a Habit: Try to thank someone important in your life each week.
+• Thank someone important in your life each week.
 Send a quick text, leave a note, or tell them in person why you appreciate them.
-This small habit goes a long way in making your relationships stronger and more positive.

 4. Gratitude Helps You Sleep Better

-How to Make It Part of Your Bedtime Routine: Before turning off the lights, think back over your day and pick a few things that made you smile or feel good.
-Even if it was a tough day, there’s always something small to appreciate.
-This little shift helps you fall asleep with a peaceful, positive mindset.
+• Before turning off the lights, think back over your day and pick a few things that made you smile or feel good.

 5. Gratitude Builds Resilience During Tough Times